jasonKercher/fql/README.md

 ### What can it *not* do?

+- Control flow (if, while, variables)
 - windowed-functions (like RANK)
 - temp tables not so temp
+- RIGHT and FULL JOIN.
+INNER and LEFT JOIN work.
 - TOP PERCENT
 - WITH / common table expressions
 - COUNT([column]) -- All counts are treated as COUNT(*)